ashley-lujan/MachineLearning_DecisionTree/README.md

 # Linear Regression
 To run the linear regression code, run linearRegression.py.
 The linearMain() function is where gradient and stochastic are being called.
 The function descent() allows you to specify what r values you will like to experiment with, along with which specific descent you would like (gradient or stochastic).

+# Perceptron
+To run the perceptron code, run Perceptron/perceptron.py.
+If you wish to modify the training and test examples, modify what train_data_filename and test_data_filename have stored in the main function.